HeyYouWhoMe/BroadcastViewer/README.md

  Notice how we are passing the ViewModel into the BroadcastReceiver - it is because each ViewModel implements the IUpdateMacroInfo interface, that we can tell each BroadcastReceiver that it is receiving an IUpdateMacroInfo, it has no idea that it is getting a ViewModel, it just knows that it can call the IUpdateMacroInfo ```UpdateMacroInfo``` method that is declared in that interface!

- Next, the following two lines are crucial:
+ Next, the two lines tht follow are crucial:

  ```
             _immediateViewModel = new ImmediateViewModel();